 - Payment options.
 The majority of companies let you make payments through wire transfers and debit cards.
 There are not many that accept payment through a credit card.

 - Keeping funds in an account.
 If you wish to keep money in your peer-to-peer money transfer company account, you can find a suitable service provider.
 Some companies provide their users with eWallets (sometimes called a digital wallet.)
 This enables you to keep any amount of money, in any currency, for any period of time.

 - Transfer time.
 The process time for peer-to-peer transfers is usually one to two days.
 Some service providers charge extra for same-day transfers.

 What are the pros and cons to using a specialist service compared to a bank?

 - Limited currencies.
-Peer-to-peer money transfer companies tend to have fewer currencies on offer when compared to conventional banks and brokers.
-If you’re thinking about sending an exotic currency, you’ll have limited options.
+Peer-to-peer money transfer companies tend to have fewer currencies on offer, compared to conventional banks and brokers.
+If you are thinking of sending exotic currency, you will have limited options.